click here for a pdf version of my CV

 Undergraduate Research Assistant

-October 2015 to June 2018 at University of California, Los Angeles
+October 2015 to June 2018

 Invertebrate Zoology Intern

-June to August 2017 at Smithsonian Institute, National Museum of Natural History
+June to August 2017

-Extracted tissue samples from ARMS across Indonesia and prepped samples for Sanger sequencing
+- Extracted tissue samples from ARMS across Indonesia

 Public Programs Intern

-May 2015 to May 2016 at Santa Monica Pier Aquarium, Santa Monica, CA
+Santa Monica Pier Aquarium, Santa Monica, CA

-- Organized scientific talks including a talk with NASA JPL
+- Organized monthly scientific talks

 - Created advertisements, social media posts, and displays using Canva